Telephone numbers in Australia

-The Australian telephone numbering plan describes the allocation of phone numbers in Australia.
-It has changed many times, the most recent major reorganisation by the Australian Communications & Media Authority taking place between 1994 and 1998.
+Telephone numbers in Australia are defined and administered by the Australian Communications and Media Authority (ACMA) under delegation by the Department of Infrastructure, Transport, Regional Development, Communications and the Arts, pursuant to the Telecommunications Numbering Plan 2025, enacted under subsection 455(1) of the Telecommunications Act 1997.

 Overview

-For landline telephony, Australia is now geographically divided into four large areas, three of which cover more than one state and/or territory.
-All local telephone numbers within these four areas are of eight digits, consisting (mainly) of a four digit exchange code plus a four digit number.
-The national significant number consists of a single digit area code followed by the local eight digit number – a total of nine digits.
-Within Australia, to access the number of a landline telephone in an area other than that in which the caller is located (including callers using mobile phones), it is first necessary to dial the Australian trunk code of 0 plus the area code, followed by the local number.
-Thus, the full national number (FNN) has ten digits: 0x xxxx xxxx.
+For landline telephony, Australia is geographically divided into four areas, three of which comprise more than one state or territory.
+All local telephone numbers within the four areas have eight digits, consisting (mainly) of a four-digit exchange code and a four-digit local line number.
+The national significant number consists of a single-digit area code followed by the local eight-digit number, a total of nine digits.
+Calling within Australia a landline telephone in an area other than that of the caller, the telephone number is preceded by the Australian trunk prefix 0 and the area code: 0x xxxx xxxx.
+In this context, the trunk code is typically incorporated into the area code domestically.